 The central line can stay in your vein for many months.
 So you don't need to have needles into your hand or arm each time you have your cancer drug treatment.

-You have a general anaesthetic or local anaesthetic before the central line is put in.
+You have a general or local anaesthetic before the central line is put in.
 When it's in, the doctor stitches it in place.
-Or they might put a dressing over it so that it can't come out.
+Or they might put a dressing over it so it doesn't come out.

 Your doctor and nurse can take blood from the line for tests.
-They can also use the line to give you fluids or other treatment such as antibiotics if you need them.
+They can also use the line to give you fluids or other treatments such as antibiotics, if you need them.